 What Is Battered Woman Syndrome?

-Battered woman syndrome – sometimes called "battered woman's syndrome" or "battered wife syndrome" – refers to a phenomenon recognized by sociologists and psychologist where a woman is subjected to a sustained pattern of physical and emotional abuse by a dominant male figure in her life.
+Battered woman syndrome – sometimes called "battered woman's syndrome," "battered wife syndrome," or "abused wife syndrome" – refers to a phenomenon recognized by sociologists and psychologist where a woman is subjected to a sustained pattern of physical and emotional abuse by a dominant male figure in her life.
 Note that battered woman syndrome does not necessarily involve a marital relationship between victim and aggressor.